mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ResetFormat()

-Resets the format of the file.
+Resets the format of the file that the FileAdapter is working with to the default format.

 ```cs
 void ResetFormat()